-They also have a bar that you can purchase drinks from, changing rooms, and outdoor showers to cool down and clean off.
+They also have a bar where you can purchase drinks, changing rooms, and outdoor showers to cool down and clean off.

 The cost to enter Ti Kwen Glo Cho is $10 per person, and you can stay as long as you like.
 It’s open from 8 am to 11 pm.

-There’s also Bongo Baths hot springs in the Wotten Waven hot springs area, which I didn’t have a chance to visit.
+There are also Bongo Baths hot springs and Screw’s Sulphur Spas in the Wotten Waven hot springs area, which I didn’t have a chance to visit.

 I had visions of finding large, secluded pools in the middle of the jungle while hiking through Dominica, but sadly I did not find exactly my vision.
 Still, I did find some smaller natural hot pools!